John-Davidson-8/fem-qr-code/README.md

 <div class="content"></div>
 ```

 - The CSS code below is a class pointing to the image.
+Border radius would only work if overflow property was used with the hidden value.

 ```css
 .product-img {